nrwl/nx/CONTRIBUTING.md

 The scope must be one of the following:

-- node - anything backend specific
+- backend - anything backend specific
 - testing - anything related to jest or cypress
-- frontend - anything angular specific
+- frontend - anything frontend specific
-- nx - dependency management, basic workspace structure, etc
+- nx - dependency management, basic workspace structure, anything touching both backend and frontend, and other related areas

 ##### Subject and Body